2441 Learners

 1. Natural Numbers:

-Natural numbers are used for counting, starting from 1 and going on to infinity.
+Natural numbers are used for counting, starting from 1 and continuing infinitely.

 These numbers are represented by the letter ‘N’.